MetaMask/SIPs/SIPS/sip-29.md

 ## Appendix I: Fungible Asset Metadata & Market Data

-The following asset metadata and market data fields for a fungible and non-fungible asset are defined.
+The following asset metadata and market data fields for a fungible asset are defined.
-As of the time of creation of this SIP, they are the only possible assets requested by clients.

 ### Asset Metadata